Nigeria Elections Put Christians in Danger of More Muslim Attacks

 Attacks follow a pattern

 In terms of persecution of Christians, Mr. Ibrahim is not alone in sounding the alarm: The Center for the Study of Global Christianity, which is part of the Gordon-Conwell Theological Seminary, has estimated that 1 million Christians were killed from 2000 to 2010 for their faith, an average of 100,000 martyrs a year.

 This month, the Open Doors World Watch List, which surveys religious liberty conditions for Christians, said persecution of Christians had reached “historic levels.”
 North Korea was rated the most oppressive country for Christians, but “Africa saw the most rapid growth of persecution,” according to the group.

-The American Civil Liberties Union and the Council on American-Islamic Relations warn against “Islamophobia,” and Mr. Kerry has cautioned against conflating ultraradical groups such as the Islamic State and Boko Haram with all Muslims.
+The American Civil Liberties Union and the Council on American-Islamic Relations warn against “Islamophobia,” and Mr. Kerry has cautioned against conflating ultraradical groups such as the Islamic State and an extremist group that is located primarily in Northern Nigeria with all Muslims.

 These militants are “a collection of monsters,” Mr. Kerry told a Jan.
 23 World Economic Forum, according to Reuters.